patrickm663/moehrke-co/content/education.md

 Below is a summary of my tertiary education, ASSA exams, and certifications achieved to date:
 ## Education
-### BCom Hons Actuarial Science | _2020_ | Stellenbosch University, Western Cape, ZA
+### BCom Honours Actuarial Science | _2020_ | Stellenbosch University, Western Cape, ZA
 **Honours Research Project: _Evaluating the use of genetics to calculate risk premiums with applications to Huntington’s Disease_**

-This project was very interesting for two reasons:
+This project was very interesting for three main reasons:
-- The topic exposed me to genetics and how one can construct survival models for genetic deseases
+- The topic exposed me to genetics and how one can construct survival models for genetic diseases
 - All of the modelling needed to be performed from first-principles (as there were no available packages) which made me more comfortable with scientific computing and numerical methods
 - It was my first real exposure to LaTeX and taught me how R can interface with LaTeX to produce pretty tables and plots.